-GUIDELINES FOR RESEARCH PROPOSAL
+GUIDELINES FOR

-MANMOHAN TECHNICAL UNIVERSITY

-Innovation Centre Research Coordination Committee Budhiganga -04, Morang Koshi Province, Nepal

-Date :.....
+RESEARCH/INNOVATION

+PROJECT PROPOSAL

-Guidelines for Research Proposal The Research Coordination Committee, MTU, considers it essential that research proposals submitted for acceptance and financial grants confirm to a prescribed format.
-The main aim in requiring an acceptable format for writing a research proposal is to have all the important features to appear in appropriately acceptable details.
-It may often be difficult to write down all kinds of research proposals strictly within the descriptions and categories fixed by a prescribed format.
+MANMOHAN TECHNICAL UNIVERSITY Innovation Centre Research Coordination Committee Budhiganga -04, Morang Koshi Province, Nepal Date :....
+Guidelines for Research Proposal The Research Coordination Committee, MTU, considers it essential that research/innovation project proposals submitted for acceptance and financial grants confirm to a prescribed format.
+The main aim in requiring an acceptable format for writing a research/innovation project proposal is to have all the important features to appear in appropriately acceptable details.
+It may often be difficult to write down all kinds of research/innovation project proposals strictly within the descriptions and categories fixed by a prescribed format.
 To an extent, the format as developed below indicates the significant aspects which may not be missed out in any proposal.
-We hope that it will provide broad guidelines for drawing up a research proposal.
-It does not, however, limit the size and content of any proposal if the researcher feels that other relevant details also need to be added on.
-In general, the research proposal should contain a full description of all the facets of the work.
-Following are the items that need to be essentially included in the writing of a research proposal: 1.
+We hope that it will provide broad guidelines for drawing up a research/innovation project proposal if the researcher feels that other relevant details also need to be added on.
+In general, the research/innovation project proposal should contain a full description of all the facets of the work.
+Following are the items that need to be essentially included in the writing of a research/innovation project proposal 1.
 Researcher's Personal Information Researcher's Personal Information Such as Name, Designation, Office Name and Address, Mobile No., Email Id, Subject, Department, Faculty/Institution should be mentioned only in cover page including title of Research Proposal.
 The 2nd Page of Research Proposal must contain the Title of Research Proposal including Introduction, Objectives etc. 2.
 Title of the Study The title should appropriately reflect the nature and scope of the proposed study.